alexliyihao/infinite_horizon_policy_gradient/README.md

 ![Parametric Variance](visualization/parametric_image_variance.png)

-Neural Network Model controlled the direction variance(measured by the trace of the covariance matrix of the normalized gradients) by 0.3 (IHP 0.6 vs Baseline 0.9 to 1.0).
+Neural Network Model controlled the direction variance(measured by the trace of the covariance matrix of the normalized gradients) by about 0.3 (IHP 0.65 vs Baseline 0.9 to 1.0).

 ![NN_variance](visualization/Variance_data.png)